onyudo/hairy-antler-distillery/checkout-notes.md

 These numbers are not real, but they will work with most credit card validation systems designed for testing.

+**NOTE**: The easiest way to see a credit card number not pass validation is to remove the last digit in any of the above test numbers.

 ## Expiration Date

 This input field requires a sequence of numbers in the basic month/year format (i.e, MM/YY, 02/29) to pass validation.